-Detailed technical specifications in Annexure B.
+The detailed technical specifications for the traffic and tariff tracking module are outlined in Annexure B.

 3.3 International Voice Gateway (IVG)

 The development of the telecommunication technologies and the big market size of telecom products has given rise to interconnect bypass activities.
 The aim of the interconnect bypass activities is to bypass, refile and or mask 'internationally originating traffic' destined for termination on South African networks 'as local traffic' with the consequence that: